deeplearning540/deeplearning540.github.io/_sources/lesson06/content.rst.txt

    </details>

-.. admonition:: Exercise 1 / Part 1
+.. admonition:: Question 1 / Part 1

    Take a look at the training and test set we created.
 Run the ``sklearn.metrics.train_test_split`` function multiple times with different parameters, e.g. vary the ``random_state``, switch ``stratify``.

    - How many samples do the training and test sets have each time?
    - Are the classes in the training set well balanced compared to the output of ``penguin_features.species_.value_counts()``?

-.. admonition:: Exercise 2 / Part 1
+.. admonition:: Question 2 / Part 1

    With the code snippets in the video, we defined a keras model with 1 hidden layer with 10 neurons and an output layer with 3 neurons.